Ileana Ros-Lehtinen: Immigration and refugees

 Ros-Lehtinen opposed President Donald Trump's 2017 executive order to temporarily curtail Muslim immigration until better screening methods are devised.
-She stated that "I object to the suspension of visas from the seven named countries because we could have accomplished our objective of keeping our homeland safe by immediate implementation of more thorough screening procedures."
+She said, "I object to the suspension of visas from the seven named countries because we could have accomplished our objective of keeping our homeland safe by immediate implementation of more thorough screening procedures."

 Abortion

 In 2003, she received a 0% rating from NARAL Pro-Choice America.
 In 2006, she received a 100% rating from the National Right to Life Committee for her abortion-related voting record.
 She is against allowing federal funds and federal health coverage for abortions.
 She wants to stop embryonic stem cell research.
 She has voted to make it a crime to harm a fetus while committing a crime.
 She is against partial-birth abortions unless it is necessary to save the mother's life.
 She has voted to ban minors from being transported to receive an abortion and wants to prohibit minors from traveling over state lines for abortions.